-During the period ending 31 March 2024, investments that did not comply with the most recent screening were divested in line with the requirements of our responsible investment approach.
+During the period ending 31 March 2025, investments that did not comply with the most recent screening were divested in line with the requirements of the MAS Responsible Investment Policy (2024: no change).
 There is no ongoing screening of private equity investments.